sushil-up/Next-Auth/README.md

 ```

 ## Scope of the Project
-To authenticate the user and give the access of the pages that is link with user authentication
+To verify the user's identity and grant access to pages linked with user authentication.